‘L&HH’ Stevie J & Faith Evans Dating? He Reveals The Truth About Their Shocking Romance

-Stevie J is such a total heartbreaker, so is the ‘Love & Hip Hop: Atlanta’ star still making his romance Faith Evans a priority?
+Stevie J is such a total heartbreaker, so is the ‘Love & Hip Hop: Atlanta’ star still getting hot and heavy with Faith Evans?
 HollywoodLife.com has EXCLUSIVE details on if their relationship has been able to survive into 2017.

 It was such a shocker when Love & Hip Hop: Atlanta star Stevie J, 45, finally confirmed back in Dec.
 2016 what we’d all been suspecting, that he and Faith Evans, 43, had taken their longtime friendship to the next level.
 Unfortunately, their love affair has proved to be fleeting, as the music producer says they’re no longer an item.
 “There’s nothing romantic between us now, that day has come and gone.
 Some times we crossed the lines and I’m not mad I crossed line, but I would rather have her as my friend than a romantic relationship because a friendship lasts a lifetime,” he tells HollywoodLife.com EXCLUSIVELY.